 Whether it's brought about by a mid-life crisis or circumstances that had prevented them from going after their dreams before, these people did not let the failing of the body or the troubles of aging stop them from accomplishing great feats.

-Climbing mountains, finishing marathons, inventing new gadgets, winning awards, going into outer space, these octogenarians have done it all and more.
+Climbing mountains, finishing marathons, inventing new gadgets, winning awards, going into outer space - these individuals have done it all.
 So don't count these senior citizens out just yet!

 Burrill earned the Guinness Book of World Records record as the oldest female to complete a marathon.
 At age 92, she finished the race, which took place in Honolulu, in nine hours, 53 minutes and 16 seconds.
-It was her fifth Honolulu finish in seven years.
+It was her fifth Honolulu finish in seven years.35729Is this incredible?

 In 1987, Teiichi Igarashi, a former lumberjack who had been climbing Mt.
 Fuji every year since he was 89 years old, became the first centenarian to climb Japan's tallest mountain.
-Igarashi attributed his accomplishment to eating raw eggs and all the encouragement he received from his supporters.
+Igarashi attributed his accomplishment to eating raw eggs and all the encouragement he received from his supporters.34137Is this incredible?

 William Ivy Baldwin Tightrope Walked Across a Canyon, at Age 82